wangyufan216/starter-hugo-research-group/content/authors/yapingwang/_index.md

   - Graduate Students
 ---

-I am a third-year PhD student at BrainnetomeCenter, CASIA, supervised by Lingzhong Fan.
+I am a fourth-year PhD student at BrainnetomeCenter, CASIA, supervised by Lingzhong Fan.
 My research interest includes application of imaging-genetics to explore the biological basis of brain structure and function, while also focusing on the increasingly updated higher functions and neuropychiatric disorders associated with the human cerebellum.